-Default occurs when a borrower fails to make scheduled payments on their education loan for a specific period.
-Think of it as breaking a promise you made to your lendera promise that now carries serious consequences.
+Default occurs when a borrower fails to make scheduled EMI payments on their education loan for a specific period.
+Think of it as breaking a promise you made to your lender — a promise that now carries serious financial and legal consequences.

 At this stage, your education loan stops being a stepping stone for your career and turns into a financial burden that can follow you for years.

-Imagine you borrowed your friend's favorite toy car, promising to return it after one week.
-But weeks pass, and you keep forgetting to give it back.
-Your friend starts asking for it, then getting upset, and eventually tells your parents.
+Imagine you borrowed your friend's favourite toy car, promising to return it after one week.
+But weeks pass and you keep forgetting.
+Your friend starts asking for it, then gets upset, and eventually tells your parents.

-That's exactly what happens with education loans!
-When you borrow money for college, you promise the bank you'll pay it back bit by bit every month.
-If you forget or can't pay for too long (usually 3 months), the bank gets worried and marks you as someone who doesn't keep promises.
-This makes it very hard to borrow anything againjust like how your friend might not want to lend you toys anymore!
+That's exactly what happens with education loans.
+When you borrow money for college, you promise the bank you'll pay it back every month.
+If you stop paying for too long, the bank gets worried and marks your account as a problem loan.
+This makes it very hard to borrow anything again — just like how your friend might not want to lend you toys anymore.

-Default occurs when a borrower fails to make scheduled payments on their education loan for a specific period, typically 90 days for most Indian banks and 270 days for federal student loans in other countries.
-Think of it as breaking a promise you made to your lender a promise that now carries serious consequences.
+Default occurs when a borrower fails to make scheduled payments for the period described above — typically 90 days for Indian banks under RBI norms.
+Think of it as breaking a promise you made to your lender, a promise that now carries serious consequences.

-When you default, you're not just missing payments; you're triggering a chain reaction that affects your credit score, future borrowing ability, and even career prospects.
-It's the point where your loan transitions from being a helpful tool to a financial nightmare.
+When you default, you're not just missing payments; you're triggering a chain reaction that affects your CIBIL score, future borrowing ability, and even career prospects.
+It's the point where your loan transitions from being a helpful tool to a financial liability.

 The Default Domino Effect: Understanding the Consequences